kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 #### Access control

-If class resources were advertised as API objects the natural access control mechanism would be through RBAC.
+If QoS-class resources were advertised as API objects the natural access control mechanism would be through RBAC.

-If class resources were advertised in node status (similar to other resources), access control could be achieved e.g. by extending ResourceQuotaSpec which would implement restrictions based on the namespace.
+If QoS-class resources were advertised in node status (similar to other resources), access control could be achieved e.g. by extending ResourceQuotaSpec which would implement restrictions based on the namespace.